ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _Christian Watchman and Reflector (1851-1861)_](https://iiif.archivelab.org/iiif/sim_watchman-examiner_1854-12-21_35_51?page=3)

 #### 1854-12-21 &middot; Boston

 <table style="width: 100%;"><tr><td style="width: 50%">

-Mepicar Use ov Savt.—In many eases of disor-
 dered stomach, a te full of salt is a certain cure,
 In the violent internal aching, termed cholic, add a tea-
 spoon full of salt toa * 7 cold water-—drink it and